Multi-Oracle Consensus Protocol for Market-State Verification

 ## 3. Minimum Oracle Count

-An agent MUST query at least three independent oracle feeds before any trade execution covered by the SEC/CFTC Technical Framework for Tokenized Collateral.
+An agent MUST query at least three independent oracle feeds before executing any trade where venue-state verification is load-bearing for capital safety.
 Fewer than three valid responses MUST result in a fail-closed outcome.
+This threshold reflects standard Byzantine-fault-tolerance practice (tolerance of one faulty feed in three) and is consistent with the architectural direction in the SEC Crypto Task Force's Project Blueprint on Tokenized Collateral (November 2025).

 ## 4. Consensus Algorithm